How Long To Keep Records

 Exceptions to Records Retention Schedules

 Please note that if any records are still under audit, lawsuit, etc., at the time of the scheduled disposal date, those records cannot be destroyed until a specified amount of time after the resolution of all such pending or ongoing action.
-Contact the University Archives if you have questions about records disposal procedures or if your records require customized disposal.
+Contact the Special Collections Research Center if you have questions about records disposal procedures or if your records require customized disposal.

-If you have university records that are unique or do not fall within one of the above schedules, contact the University Archives for assistance.
+If you have university records that are unique or do not fall within one of the above schedules, contact the Special Collections Research Center for assistance.

 If you hold university records that you believe should be retained for a period of time longer than what is mandated by the Library of Virginia, you must consult with and have the approval of the University Archivist.
-Contact the University Archives to discuss local College practices.
-Policies that differ from the Library of Virginia General Schedules will be made available to William and Mary offices from this site.
+Contact the Special Collections Research Center to discuss local College practices.
+Policies that differ from the Library of Virginia General Schedules will be made available to William & Mary offices from this site.

 A Few Specific Examples